Ira Skutch: Start in television

 Skutch started as a page in New York for the National Broadcasting Company.
 After a few years at NBC, Skutch became the stage manager on some of NBC's and network television's first regularly scheduled programs beginning with Hour Glass in 1946.
 Hour Glass was the first regularly scheduled variety series shown on network television.

 After the end of Hour Glass in 1947, Skutch went on to become the stage manager of The Philco Television Playhouse.
 Skutch also worked as stage manager for the NBC shows NBC Television Theater, You Are an Artist and Kraft Television Theatre.
 Skutch also directed, produced and wrote several episodes of The Philco Television Playhouse.

 Goodson-Todman Productions

 In 1957, producer Mark Goodson hired Skutch to be on staff for Goodson-Todman Productions.
 One of Skutch's earliest work for Mark Goodson and Bill Todman was as a producer on the game show I've Got a Secret.
-Skutch also was one of several directors on the original NBC version of Match Game from 1962–1969 and became most notably the producer and judge of the more memorable CBS version of Match Game from 1973–1979, as well as Match Game PM (1975–1981), and the daily syndicated version from 1979–1982.
+Skutch also was one of several directors on the original NBC version of Match Game from 1962 to 1969 and became most notably the producer and judge of the more memorable CBS version of Match Game from 1973 to 1979, as well as Match Game PM (1975–1981), and the daily syndicated version from 1979 to 1982.

 While at Goodson-Todman, Skutch also worked on the set of the game shows Beat the Clock, What's My Line?, Password, Concentration, Tattletales and Blockbusters.

 Skutch left Goodson-Todman in 1983, shortly after Mark Goodson formed his own production company, Mark Goodson Productions, after the death of his partner Bill Todman.